Arachni/arachni/README.md

     - Dictionary attacker for form based authentication
     - Cookie collector
     - Healthmap -- Generates sitemap showing the health of each crawled/audited URL
+    - Content-types -- Logs content-types of server responses aiding in the identification of interesting (possibly leaked) files

 ### Trainer subsystem